(This piece was originally published at Bigother.com, August 1st, 2012)

 Mommy… I’m sorry I broke myself

-The character of Mrs O’Brien seems less human than saint, an ideal for a certain kind of motherhood and a picture of Grace opposing or balancing her temperamental husband’s picture of Nature.
+The character of Mrs O’Brien seems less human than saint, an ideal for a certain kind of motherhood, and a picture of Grace opposing or balancing her temperamental husband’s picture of Nature.
 Even when she gets pissed off with her son Jack, she does it gracefully.

 Then there’s the way the film deals with her bereavement.
-In an early sequence, the film cuts from the O’Briens courting each other to a white-robed woman on a beach with a toddler, then shots of a tunnel, stairs, a gate — followed by Mrs O’Brien giving birth.
-We’ll see those white-robed women again at the end of the film, doing t’ai chi-like gestures and caresses with Mrs O’Brien, accompanied by more symbols for transition — doorways, ladders — and her whispering the last lines: “I give him to you.
+In an early sequence, the film cuts from the O’Briens courting each other to a white-robed woman on a beach with a toddler, then shots of a tunnel, some stairs, a gate — followed by Mrs O’Brien giving birth.
+We’ll see those white-robed women again at the end of the film, making t’ai chi-like gestures and caresses with Mrs O’Brien, accompanied by more symbols for transition — doorways, ladders — and her whispering the last lines: “I give him to you.
 I give you my son.”

 Hints of Abraham, this giving your son to death gladly; plus, the religious admonition that prolonged grief is in some way blasphemous.
 The sinister part of the theodicy: why keep bemoaning the death of your kid?
 Sunrise, sunset, he’s with the angels now.
 Is the film’s concept of the afterlife really so tasteless?